Dacid99/Emailkasten/docs/source/rst/faq.rst

 My language is missing in the translations, can I help to add it?
 -----------------------------------------------------------------

-Yes of course, we are always happy to include missing languages!
+Yes of course, we are always happy to include new languages!

 Translation is done via `weblate <https://hosted.weblate.org/projects/eonvelope/>`_.
 To get a quickstart look at :doc:`the translations instruction <translations>`.